 As for competitors, Henry believes that there is nothing to be gained by not being friendly.
 At DRUPA 1982, Heidelberg announced the discontinuation of the GTP platen press line.
 When Heidelberg agents around the world, like the East Asiatic Corporation, asked what they should do to satisfy customer demand, it was Heidelberg that introduced Kluge as the manufacturer of choice.
 Today, Kluge still enjoys the sales relationship set up by Heidelberg.

-Although retired since 1993, Henry remains active in the industry and continues to serve as Chairman of the Board for Brandtjen & Kluge, Inc. Today, the daily operation of Kluge has been passed to his son, Hank Brandtjen III.
+Although retired since 1993, Henry remains active in the industry and continues to serve as Chairman of the Board for Brandtjen & Kluge, LLC.
+Today, the daily operation of Kluge has been passed to his son, Hank Brandtjen III.
 What Henry now focuses on is what he calls yet another crossroads for the company: product liability issues and the threat of cloned competitive equipment from overseas markets.